cathlagare/cathlagare.github.io/_pages/publications.md

 ## Selected Conference Presentations

 ### 2024
+- **Lagare, C.**,  Ito, J., Torri, G., Yamazaki, T., (2024, December) Cold Surge Vortices and Their Relation to Tropical Heavy Rainfall During MJO.
+Poster presentation at the American Geophysical Union Meeting (AGU24), USA.
 - **Lagare, C.**, Yamazaki, T., Ito, J. (2024, July) Climatological Characteristics of Mesoscale Convective Systems in the Philippines.
 Poster presentation at the 4th Workshop on Convective Organization and Precipitation Extremes (WCO4), Italy.
-- **Lagare, C.**, Ito, J., Yamazaki, T. (2024, June) Numerical study of cold surge vortices and its influence on tropical rainfall.
-Poster presentation at the Earth, Sea and Sky IX: International Joint Graduate Program Workshop in Earth and Environmental Sciences., Japan.
 - **Lagare, C.**, Yamazaki, T., Ito, J. (2024, May) Climatological Characteristics of Mesoscale Convective Systems in the Philippines.
 Oral presentation at the Japan Geoscience Union Meeting (JpGU), Japan.

 ### 2023